 If you’re looking for a coffee grinder that can do better French Press, then you might want to go for the Hario Skerton with the 3rd party upgrade instead.

 Do keep in mind that the capacity is quite small, even for a hand grinder, but I think it’s fine if you don’t mind pouring the grinds out and putting more beans in.
 I am concerned about the common complaint where the crank handle wears down quite quickly, although it didn’t happen to me yet.

 If you are still unsure, then perhaps check out the more robust, Porlex JP-30 Grinder instead.
 All in all, the Hario Mini Mill is extremely economical, which makes it hard to turn down!

-- Ceramic mill is easily adjusted for right grind coarseness providing a consistent grind for perfect fresh coffee
+- The Mini-Slim Plus: A great grinder for both beginners and pros!
+Its slim, compact design makes for a great grinder for home and travel.
+Ceramic mill is easily adjusted for right grind coarseness providing a consistent grind for perfect fresh coffee

 - New and Improved: Upgraded from our original Mini-Slim with a newly designed ergonomic handle and shaft coupling for better traction